PaimaStudios/paima-game-templates/mine-diamonds/README.md

-# OpenWorld Game Node Template
+# MineDiamonds Game Node Template

 This documentation provides a basic overview of the template.
 Each module has its own `README` file with more detailed information.